Romantic Scottish Films - 14 Romantic Films set in Scotland for Valentine’s Day 2023🌹

-With award-winning scenery and locations with fascinating heritage it is no surprise that Scotland has starred in many films and TV shows with great critical acclaim.
-However, amid famous titles like Braveheart that transport us to grand epics in the Scottish Highlands or Trainspotting that take us on angsty journeys in Edinburgh, the sentimental side of Scottish cinema can be all too easily forgotten.

-With Valentine’s Day 2023 just around the corner, if you’re not, for example, heading out to one of Scotland’s many romantic restaurants in favour of staying home then it’s the perfect time to check out romantic films set in Scotland (or produced by Scottish directors).
+With Valentine’s Day 2023 upon us, if you’re not heading out to one of Scotland’s many romantic restaurants in favour of staying home then it’s the perfect time to check out romantic films set in Scotland (or produced by Scottish directors).

 2. On Approval (1944)